Port of Colombo: Expansion

 The first terminal was awarded to the China Merchants Holdings (International) - Aitken Spence consortium on 16 September 2010.
-The new terminal is planned to be operational by First Quarter 2013.
+The new terminal is planned to be operational by first quarter 2013.

-Colombo South Container Terminal CSCT
+Colombo South Container Terminal CICT

 The 2.4 million TEU capacity Colombo South Container Terminal, the first terminal under new expansion in the Port of Colombo is built by Colombo International Container Terminals Ltd., (CICT), a joint venture company between China Merchants Holdings (International) Co., Ltd. (CMHI) and the Sri Lanka Ports Authority (SLPA).
 It is developing the new port under a 35-year build, operate, and transfer agreement with the SLPA.

-Commenced construction in December 2011, the first "pace" was ceremonially opened for traffic on 8 August 2013, making Colombo Port complex one of the biggest in the World.
+Commenced construction in December 2011, the first "pace" was ceremonially opened for traffic on 8 August 2013, making the Colombo Port complex one of the biggest in the world.

-Total length of new Breakwater is 6830 m.
-Berth Depth is 18 m.
+The total length of the new breakwater is 6830 m, with a berth depth of 18 m.

+Colombo West Container Terminal WCT

+In 2021, Adani Ports & SEZ together with local partners John Keells Holdings and the Sri Lanka Port Authority signed a $700 million 35-year build-operate-transfer (BOT) agreement for West Container Terminal.
+In 2023 U.S. International Development Finance Corporation provided $553m in funding for the Adani-led project.
+West Container Terminal WCT is expected to become operational in 2025.

 Port facilities

 The Colombo Port currently has three container terminals: Jaya Container Terminal (JCT), South Asia Gateway Terminals (SAGT - operated by John Keells Holdings) and Unity Container Terminal (UCT).
 These terminals operate round the clock for faster turn around time than any other operator in the region.
 Port facilities include: